hyosung11/Launch-School/Courses/journal.md

 16:32 Tired, but kind of mindlessly taking notes or more correctly copying notes.

 16:46 Finished 5.
 Introduction to the PEDAC Process, but need to review it as I'm tired right now and not sure how much I have absorbed or digested in the words of Dr. Huberman.

+## 20210821 토요일

+05:57 Today is a great day!
+I am going to score and assist today.

+09:03 No goal, but one assist and played on both teams.

+10:15 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS101 Beginner Study Group
+   * [x] 3.
+JS109 Study Group
+   * [x] 4.
+JS101 > Lesson 4: JavaScript Collections > 5.
+Introduction to the PEDAC Process
+   * [x] 5.
+Listen to Huberman Lab Podcast Episode: The Science of Emotions & Relationships | Episode 13

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 4: JavaScript Collections > 6.
+The PEDAC Problem Solving Process
+   * [ ] 2.
+Read *A Mind for Numbers* Chapter 13: Sculpting Your Brain
+   * [ ] 3.
+Listen to Huberman Lab Podcast Episode: The Science of Sexual Development | Episode 14

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Just not a lot of time to study today.